Igorps023/Power-Automate-Send-Files-to-Sharepoint/README.md

 This workflow basically shows a way to send new files that are being saved in a server 'On-premise' to a Sharepoint Folder.
 In this case, the files were generated daily and sent after 'order by' DESC as Most Recent File.

-In this picture, the flow works by a manually trigger but you just need to set a schedule of your preference i.e. Hourly, Daily, Weekly, Monthly, for example.
+In this picture, the flow works by a manually trigger but you just need to set a while/loop (that scans the directory, so when a new file is found, it breaks the loop and continues the flow); another way (set a schedule of your preference i.e. Hourly, Daily, Weekly, Monthly, for example).

 Workflow understanding:
 Steps